pratapnarayan/smart-clinic/README.md

 **Visit management**
 - Visit source tracked: `APPOINTMENT` (created via check-in) or `WALK_IN` (created directly)
-- Walk-in visits capture doctor by UUID (doctor directory integration) — doctor name is stored as a denormalised snapshot for display
+- Walk-in visits capture the consulting doctor by employee ID (see [HR & Attendance](#6-hr--attendance)) — doctor name is stored as a denormalised snapshot for display
 - Auto-generated visit numbers
 - Visit status: `REGISTERED → IN_PROGRESS → COMPLETED / CANCELLED`